Categories

 How many conductors are available?

-Pacer offers multiconductor cable with anywhere from two to twenty-five conductors.
+Pacer offers multi-conductor cables with anywhere from two to twenty-five conductors.
 The number of conductors available is dependent on two factors.
-The first is whether you chose shielded or unshielded.
+The first factor is whether you choose shielded or unshielded multi-conductor cable.
 Each style carries a different number of conductors as their intended uses are different.
 The second factor is the gauge size you have chosen.
-Basically, the rule is, the smaller the wire gauge, the more conductors available.
-So, where a 14-gauge multiconductor cable may only offer three or four conductors, a 22-gauge multiconductor cable can carry up to twenty-five conductors.
+The general rule is that the smaller the wire gauge, the more conductors are potentially available.
+So, where a 14-gauge multi-conductor cable may only offer three or four conductors, a 22-gauge multi-conductor cable can carry up to twenty-five conductors.

 Wire Gauge | # of Conductors-Unshielded | # of Conductors-Shielded |